How Are Homeowners Insurance Rates Determined?

 Where You Live

-Insurance companies divide areas into territories and assign rates based on the losses companies experience in each territory and such factors as the quality of police and fire departments, incidence of crime, and general level of maintenance of the housing stock.
-Prices for homeowners insurance vary substantially from territory to territory in the Washington area.
+Insurance companies divide areas into territories and assign rates based on the losses companies experience in each one and factors like the quality of police and fire departments, crime statistics, and general level of maintenance of the housing stock.
+These factors affect prices substantially from territory to territory in the Washington area.